Oppose Overreaching FTC "Vehicle Shopping Rule" Which Would Complicate Vehicle Sales, Lengthen the Sales Process and Harm Consumers

-The Federal Trade Commission (FTC) recently proposed a “vehicle shopping” rule that would overwhelm car buyers and small businesses with additional paperwork and needlessly lengthen the sales process.
+The Federal Trade Commission (FTC) proposed a “Vehicle Shopping Rule” that would overwhelm car buyers and small businesses with additional paperwork and needlessly lengthen the sales process.
 The rule was proposed without credible data-driven analysis or the necessary time for public comment.
 The agency allowed only 60 days for the public to review this rule, despite its widespread impact on consumers and small businesses, and denied a routine request for an extension of the public comment period.
-To avoid a rush to judgment, Members of Congress are urged to sign a letter being circulated by Reps.
-Kelly Armstrong (R-N.D.) and A. Donald McEachin (D-Va.) asking the FTC to withdraw its proposed “vehicle shopping” rule and instead issue a Request for Information or an Advanced Notice of Proposed Rulemaking to ensure that this rulemaking process does not negatively impact small businesses and consumers.
+On Nov.
+29, Rep. Kelly Armstrong (R-N.D.) and 46 bipartisan and bicameral members of Congress sent a letter to the FTC urging the agency to withdraw its proposed “Vehicle Shopping Rule” and instead issue an Advance Notice of Proposed Rulemaking (ANPRM).
+Congress should use its oversight authority and “power of the purse” to reign in the FTC to ensure this rulemaking process is not a rush to judgment and does not negatively impact consumers and small businesses.

-The FTC published a Notice of Proposed Rulemaking for its vehicle shopping rule in the Federal Register on July 13, 2022.
+The FTC published a Notice of Proposed Rulemaking for its “Vehicle Shopping Rule” in the Federal Register on July 13.
 To support the rule, the FTC relies on data that is unverified, previously rebutted, anecdotal, or non-existent.
 A major rule with such market-changing ramifications requires data-driven, quantitative evidence of systemic issues.
 The FTC rule instead relies primarily on a qualitative, internal study which included only 38 Washington, D.C. area residents in its sample size.
 This “study” explicitly stated that data from the study should not be used to form any quantitative or generalizable conclusions.
 Yet, the FTC repeatedly cites this unvalidated and unscientific ‘study’ to justify a nationwide rule that adds massive new costs and lengthens transaction times for small business new car dealers and consumers.

 Vehicle sales are already extensively regulated with a document-intensive process.
 Many provisions of the proposed rule ignore existing federal requirements or duplicate or contradict state laws and/or regulations.
 For example, the proposed rule would force dealers to give a customer two different “cash prices” for the same vehicle, since it includes a new computation for “cash price” which differs from the “cash price” disclosure required under the Truth In Lending Act (TILA).
 The proposed rule would create a new definition for “Express, Informed Consent” which would question the sufficiency of a consumer’s signature to indicate consent.
-This novel interpretation would upend basic contract law and decades of state common law that enable contract parties to rely on a signature.
+This novel interpretation would upend basic contract law and decades of state common law.

 The FTC’s rushed rule lacks the due diligence to justify the need and cost of such a comprehensive rulemaking.
 The FTC must use data to both justify the rule and show the proposed solution will work for consumers.
 Instead, despite adding more paper to the sales process, the FTC counterintuitively (and without any analysis or support) assumes that this new rule would save consumers 3 hours per transaction.